rafael-tonello/Variables-and-Streams-Server-VSS/README.md

     I wrote this code in the Visual Studio Code, so , some functions will be documented using a notation that can be used by this IDE.

+    I Used to use the 'tests' project during the development to make unity and integrations tests.
+Eventually I compile the main project.
+    Whena new version is done, i run the deploy scripts (inside 'deploy' folder).

 # things to do..
     When i wrote this app, I reused ancient codes, that was not very well structured.
 So some things should be refactored.